julrich/Obsmd-Life-Manager/01 Notes/02 Resources/03 Meetings/2023-01-26 - ExE Sprint 6 Workshop Commodity 2 of 2.md

 # Discussion notes
 - This time with bigger round: WLP classic + ExE team
 - Overview given by [[Michael Micke]] to onboard classic team
-- Discussed board again in team:
+- Discussed board again with whole team:
 	- ![[Pasted image 20230126102834.png]]
 	- ![[Pasted image 20230126102840.png]]
 	- ![[Pasted image 20230126102846.png]]
+- Refined information flow in journeys block of topics
+- Added some new tickets
+- Updated some tickets related to those flows
 # Action items
 No action items.